Tom Taiwo

 Thomas James William Taiwo (born 27 February 1990) is an English former footballer who played as a midfielder.

 An England under-17 international, he graduated out of the Chelsea academy to turn professional in 2008, having switched from the Leeds United Academy two years earlier.
-He never appeared for the first team, and instead enjoyed a brief loan spell at Port Vale, before he joined Carlisle United on a loan deal that was made permanent in January 2010.
-He played in two consecutive League Trophy finals for the club, as Carlisle were defeated in 2010, before they won the tournament in 2011.
+He never appeared for the first team and instead enjoyed a brief loan spell at Port Vale before he joined Carlisle United on a loan deal that was made permanent in January 2010.
+He played in two consecutive Football League Trophy finals for the club, as Carlisle were defeated in 2010, before they won the tournament in 2011.

-He joined Scottish club Hibernian in September 2012, and stayed with the club for two seasons.
-He signed with Falkirk in July 2014, and played on the losing side in the 2015 Scottish Cup Final.
-He joined Hamilton Academical in June 2018, and retired due to injury in June 2019.
+He joined Scottish club Hibernian in September 2012 and stayed with the club for two seasons.
+He signed with Falkirk in July 2014 and played on the losing side in the 2015 Scottish Cup final.
+He joined Hamilton Academical in June 2018 and retired due to injury in June 2019.

 Club career

 Chelsea

 Tom was a student at St Mary's Menston Catholic Voluntary Academy.
 He joined Chelsea from Leeds United along with Michael Woods in a controversial move after Ken Bates accused Chelsea of tapping up the youngsters.
 Leeds received £5 million in compensation for the pair after threatening to take Chelsea to court.
 He broke his leg two days before he was due to make his youth team debut for the "Blues".
 His parents were accused of taking backhanders to influence his decision; Taiwo stated that these "false claims" were highly "upsetting" to him.

 Taiwo joined League Two club Port Vale on a month's loan in August 2008.
 He made his debut, coming on as a substitute in the 61st minute, at home to Bournemouth, in the 3–1 win on 30 August.
 Vale sent him back to Chelsea in September after they decided not to extend his loan.
-Taiwo went on a trial with the Seattle Sounders of Major League Soccer in March 2009.
+Taiwo went on a trial with Seattle Sounders FC of Major League Soccer in March 2009.